astropy/astropy/docs/time/index.rst

 Examples
 ^^^^^^^^

 ..
-EXAMPLE START: Time Object Interaction with Time-Like Quantities
+EXAMPLE START: Time Object Interaction with time-like Quantities

 To use |Quantity| objects with units of time::